con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Then Vajradhara, ever glorious,
 Most pleased and satisfied, with folded palms,
-Prostrated to the Buddha, the noble guard,
+Prostrated to the Buddha, noble guard,
 The Blesssed One, the lord *tathāgata*; (163)